Best At-home Fetal Dopplers For Early Pregnancy - A Midwife's Review

 FetalPlus At-home Fetal Doppler

 Fetalplus owns a well-deserved top spot on my list of best fetal dopplers.
 The reason is simple — Fetalplus effectively detects fetal heart rate within the first trimester, as early as 9 weeks, thanks to its unique multi-sensor technology and 3Mhz probe.
 With numerous positive reviews on social media, it’s clear that FetalPlus has won the hearts of many moms.
-It’s no secret that other brands have tried to replicate the design of the FetalPlus, but none match its multi-sensor technology and performance.
-As a midwife, I’ve tested many similar dopplers, and none come close to FetalPlus’s reliable and consistent results.

 9.8